sftrabbit/gpig-c/README.md

 - Storage:
   - **GPIG-WebApp** - A web application for Google App Engine that provides write and read access to a database for storing data from the monitored application.
+- Utility:
-- *Proto* - Compiles Protocol Buffers message specifications into a Java library so that it can be used to communicate between the data emitters and the Core.
+  - **Proto** - Compiles Protocol Buffers message specifications into a Java library so that it can be used to communicate between the data emitters and the Core.